Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 ### Policy

-1. Recommendations.
-This section should explain, with reference to section (#recommendations-for-dns-privacy-services) of this document which recommendations the DNS privacy service employs.
+1. Make an explicit statement that IP addressses are treated as PII

-1. Data handling.
-This section should explain, with reference to section (#data-at-rest-on-the-server) of this document the policy for gathering and disseminating information collected by the DNS privacy service.
+1. State if IP addresses are being logged
 1. Specify clearly what data (including whether it is aggregated, pseudonymized or anonymized) is:
     - Collected and retained by the operator (and for how long)
     - Shared with partners
     - Shared, sold or rented to third-parties
 1. Specify any exceptions to the above, for example technically malicious or anomalous behavior
 1. Declare any partners, third-party affiliations or sources of funding
 1. Whether user DNS data is correlated or combined with any other personal information held by the operator
 1. Result filtering.
 This section should explain whether the operator filters, edits or alters in any way the replies that it receives from the authoritative servers for each DNS zone, before forwarding them to the clients.
 For each category listed below, the operator should also specify how the filtering lists are created and managed, whether it employs any third-party sources for such lists, and which ones.
     - Specify if any replies are being filtered out or altered for network and computer security reasons (e.g. preventing connections to malware-spreading websites or botnet control servers)
     - Specify if any replies are being filtered out or altered for mandatory legal reasons, due to applicable legislation or binding orders by courts and other public authorities
     - Specify if any replies are being filtered out or altered for voluntary legal reasons, due to an internal policy by the operator aiming at reducing potential legal risks
     - Specify if any replies are being filtered out or altered for any other reason, including commercial ones

 ### Practice.